awsdocs/amazon-ec2-user-guide/doc_source/instance-retirement.md

 + [Identifying instances scheduled for retirement](#instance-retirement-identify)
 + [Working with instances scheduled for retirement](#instance-retirement-working)

-For more information about types of instance events, see [Scheduled Events for Your Instances](monitoring-instances-status-check_sched.md)\.
+For more information about types of instance events, see [Scheduled events for your instances](monitoring-instances-status-check_sched.md)\.

 ## Identifying instances scheduled for retirement<a name="instance-retirement-identify"></a>